How common is total knee replacement surgery?

 The latest materials used in knee surgery lasts longer so surgeons are offering knee replacement surgery to younger patients.
 This creates a problem whereby patients are outliving their knee replacement components and after years of use, most will need a knee revision replacement.

-Luckily, there are safe and effective regenerative orthopedic solutions to knee pain that do not include surgery.
-The main options are:
+Are there any safe and effective regenerative orthopedic solutions to knee pain that do not include surgery?

 1) Prolotherapy.
-This procedure has been used for 70 years and was found to decrease or eliminate pain in 95% of the patients in the study.
-(Link to article in Journal of Prolotherapy)
+This procedure has been used for 70 years and was found to decrease or eliminate pain in 91% of the patients in a clinical research study.

 2) PRP - This procedure utilizes the platelets harvested and concentrated from the patients blood to tighten damaged ligaments and tendons.
-Recent study suggests PRP should be the first choice for treatment of Osteoarthritis.
-(Link to PRP as first line treatment)
+A recent study suggests PRP should be the first choice for the treatment of Osteoarthritis of the knee.

-3) Stem cell derived exosomes - This is latest and most effective treatment that uses concentrated exosomes to reduce oxidative stress, promote cell survival and heal damaged ligaments, tendons, and cartilage.
+3) Stem cell-derived exosomes - This is the latest and most effective treatment that uses concentrated exosomes to reduce oxidative stress, promote cell survival and heal damaged ligaments, tendons, and cartilage.